imagej/imagej.github.io/_pages/plugins/trackmate/trackmate-v7-detectors.md

 Simplifying contour will yield a simplifed shape of the object, that interpolate betwen pixels and return a smoother shape with fewer segments.
 The same algorithm running with the `Simplify contours` parameter selected will yield the following:

-{% include img src='/media/plugins/trackmate/trackmate-spot-contour-simplified.png' width='400' %}
+{% include img src='/media/plugins/trackmate/trackmate-spot-contour-simplified.png' width='400' align='center'  %}

 Simplifying contour generate TrackMate files that are smaller in disk space.
 More importantly, they yield more accurate morphological features.